cypress-io/cypress-documentation/source/guides/guides/selector-playground-guide.md

 comments: false
 ---

-The Selector Playground is a feature in the UI of the Cypress runner that helps you to do the following:
+The Selector Playground is a feature in the {% url "Test Runner" test-runner %} that helps you to do the following:

-* Determine a unique selector for an element that you can then use with {% url `cy.get()` get %} in your tests
+* Determine a unique selector for an element that you can then use with {% url `cy.get()` get %} in your tests.
-* See what elements match a given selector using {% url `cy.get()` get %}
+* See what elements match a given selector using {% url `cy.get()` get %}.
-* See what element is selected for a given string of text using {% url `cy.contains()` contains %}
+* See what element is selected for a given string of text using {% url `cy.contains()` contains %}.

 {% note warning %}
 The Selector Playground is currently only available in Chrome and Chrome-based browsers.